 These are the fats often used in baked goods, french fries, and other fried food.

-By heating polyunsaturated fats and partially hydrogenating them with hydrogen gas, it made the fats more stable and extended their shelf lift.
+By heating polyunsaturated fats and partially hydrogenating them with hydrogen gas, made the fats more stable and extended their shelf life.

 Unfortunately, this refining process changed the healthy polyunsaturated fat into trans fats, making them less heart-healthy.